FourthTee/src/README.md

 These are the instructions to deploy the tensor-serving using docker

-1. Direct to the directory containing the files
+1. Move to the directory containing the files for this assignment

 2. Clone this repo using the command